Blogging is an amazing way for us mums to share our passions, creativity, knowledge and ideas with the world!

 When you have your own blog, you can pretty much do what you want, when you want! (although there are some methods you will want to follow), because setting up and maintaining a blog needs to have some kind of structure to it.

 When you have a blog with WordPress.org you own that website and are able to let your creative juices flow to the max!

-(I talk about setting up a blog and all the tools used in my how to start a blog & the tools you need to do it post).
+I talk about setting up a blog in my how to start a successful mummy blog post.

 You can design and set up a blog to look exactly how you envision it to.